amd/ryzen-ai-documentation/docs/relnotes.rst

 ***********
 Version 1.2
 ***********

-(update in progress)

-- New features
+- New features:
   - Smart installer for Ryzen AI 1.2
   - NPU DPM based on power slider

 - New model support:

-  - LLM flow support for multiple models in both PyTorch and ONNX flow (optimized model support will be released asynchronously.)
+  - Llama 3 7B, Qwen 1.5 7B, Llama 3 8B, and Phi-3 mini (optimized model support will be released asynchronously.)
   - SDXL-T on EA lounge with limited optimization

 - New EoU tools:
   - NPU model execution profiler (AI Profiler)
   - Platform/NPU inspection and management tool (xrt-smi)
   - Onnx_Benchmarking tool

 - New Demos:
   - NPU-GPU multi-model pipeline application demo

 - NPU and Compiler
   - New device support: Strix Nx4 and 4x4 Overlay
   - New Op support:
     - InstanceNorm
     - Silu
     - Floating scale quantization operators (INT8, INT16)
   - Support new rounding mode (Round to even)
   - Performance Improvement:
     - Reduced the model compilation time
-    - Improve instruction loading
+    - Improved instruction loading
-    - Improve synchronization in large overlay
+    - Improved synchronization in large overlay
-    - Enhance strided_slice performance
+    - Enhanced strided_slice performance
     - Enhanced convolution MT fusion
     - Enhanced convolution AT fusion
     - Enhanced data movement op performance

+**BIOS**

+- New features:
+  - Smart installer for Ryzen AI 1.2

 - Resolved issues:
   - NPU SW stack will fail to initialize when the system is out of memory.
 This could impact camera functionality when Microsoft Effect Pack is enabled.
-  - If Microsoft Effects Pack is overloaded with other 4+ applications that use NPU to do inference then camera functionality can be impacted.
+  - If Microsoft Effects Pack is overloaded with other 4+ applications that use NPU to do inference, then camera functionality can be impacted.
 Can be fixed with a reboot.
-This will be fixed in next release
+This will be fixed in the next release.

 ***********
 Version 1.1